The best chick flicks on Netflix and Prime Video

 Justin Timberlake and Mila Kunis star in this hilarious, sexy tale of friends who decide adding sex to their relationship is a really good idea.
 And while it starts off as all fun and games, feelings start to develop, and things gets a lot more complicated from there.

 Set it up

 When you’re meddling in somebody else's relationships, brace yourself for fate to meddle in your own relationships.
 This is exactly the kind of Karma that happens when two overworked assistants decide to fix up their bosses with one another.
 Only thing is in doing so, their own feelings begin to develop along the way.

 Isi and Ossi

 One is a billionaire’s daughter, and the other is the son of a poor, single mother.
 Their lives couldn’t be more opposite, but when Isi’s attempt to defy her parents wishes of her living the life they wanted her to live, she meets Ossi.
-She ceases the opportunity to defy her parents and pretends that the boy from the bad part of town is her new boyfriend, only things backfire when they realise this may be more than a bluff.
+She seizes the opportunity to defy her parents and pretends that the boy from the bad part of town is her new boyfriend, only things backfire when they realise this may be more than a bluff.

 Love Netflix?
 Find more about what's new to Netflix to get stuck into a proper binge, or, for more great films, check out what films are on Freesat this week.
 Want more of the latest TV news and updates?
 Be sure to follow our Twitter, Facebook and Instagram accounts.